bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 Partitioned Output Mock
 """"""""""""""""""""""""""""""""

-The mock for ``PartitionedOutput`` provides an output stream that puts data into a specific partition.
+The mock of an output stream that puts data into a specific partition.

 Provided methods: